OSGeo/PROJ/docs/source/community/rfc/rfc-3.rst

 Changes for programming languages or software package dependencies can be introduced with minor version releases of PROJ.
 Changing the version requirements for a dependency needs to be approved by the PSC.
+Following a change in dependency version the build requirements needs to be updated and the changes be clearly stated in the release notes for the affected PROJ version.

 Following the above rule set will ensure that all but the most conservative users of PROJ will be able to build and use the most recent version of the